OVER & UNDER TIREDNESS: your sleep enemies!

 Too easy, right?
 Well, actually, it can be quite tricky to figure out the perfect amount of awake time for your baby and toddler since their sleep needs are constantly changing and evolving.

 Luckily, we’ve done the hard work for you.
-We've taken a lot of care formulating our Little Ones App to harness the perfect awake times for babies and toddlers at every age, enabling them to settle well and sleep better - day and night.
+We've taken a lot of care formulating our Sleep Programs to harness the perfect awake times for babies and toddlers at every age, enabling them to settle well and sleep better - day and night.

-Tips for settling an overtired or undertired baby
+Tips for settling and overtired or undertired baby

 PARENTING SCIENCE.
 (2014).
 Baby sleep requirements: How much sleep do babies really need? [online] Available at: http://parentingscience.com/baby-sleep-requirements/ [Accessed 4 Mar.
 2022].